Dream Work Noah: The Cinematic and Jewish Greatness of the Weirdest Story Ever Told

 Tubal-Cain: The terrifying and terrified king is constructed from a single verse of Genesis where he is credited as a worker of bronze and iron, but is then fused with the midrashic King Nimrod, the power-mad tyrant of rabbinic fantasy who attacks God's messengers.
-His stow-away on the ark is no doubt borrowed from the midrashic biography of King Og of Bashan, a anti-deluvian giant who survives the deluge by clinging to the exterior of the ark.
+His stow-away on the ark is no doubt borrowed from the midrashic biography of King Og of Bashan, a ante-deluvian giant who survives the deluge by clinging to the exterior of the ark.

 Of course, the big picture is all in my book:

 Zal G'mor: To learn more, consult the Encyclopedia of Jewish Myth, Magic, and Mysticism -http://www.amazon.com/Encyclopedia-Jewish-Myth-Magic-Mysticism/dp/0738709050